Motherwell and Wishaw (Scottish Parliament constituency)

-Motherwell and Wishaw is a burgh constituency of the Scottish Parliament (Holyrood) covering part of the council area of North Lanarkshire.
+Motherwell and Wishaw is a burgh constituency of the Scottish Parliament covering part of the council area of North Lanarkshire.
 It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-Under the additional-member electoral system used for elections to the Scottish Parliament, it has also been one of nine one of nine constituencies in the Central Scotland electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
-Following the second periodic review of Scottish Parliament boundaries, Falkirk West will form part of the new Central Scotland and Lothians West electoral region from the 2026 Scottish Parliament election onwards.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of nine constituencies in the Central Scotland and Lothians West electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

 The seat has been held by Clare Adamson of the Scottish National Party since the 2016 Scottish Parliament election.

 Electoral region

-The other eight constituencies of the Central Scotland region are: Airdrie and Shotts, Coatbridge and Chryston, Cumbernauld and Kilsyth, East Kilbride, Falkirk East, Falkirk West, Hamilton, Larkhall and Stonehouse and Uddingston and Bellshill.
-The region covers all of the Falkirk council area, all of the North Lanarkshire council area and part of the South Lanarkshire council area.
+The other eight constituencies of the Central Scotland and Lothians West region are Airdrie, Almond Valley, Bathgate, Coatbridge and Chryston, Cumbernauld and Kilsyth, Falkirk East and Linlithgow, Falkirk West, and Uddingston and Bellshill.
+The region covers all of the Falkirk, North Lanarkshire and West Lothian council areas, and parts of the South Lanarkshire council area.

-From 2026, the other eight constituencies of the Central Scotland and Lothians West region will be Airdrie, Almond Valley, Bathgate, Coatbridge and Chryston, Cumbernauld and Kilsyth, Falkirk East and Linlithgow, Falkirk West, and Uddingston and Bellshill.
+Prior to the second periodic review of Scottish Parliament boundaries, Motherwell and Wishaw was part of the Central Scotland electoral region.
+The other eight constituencies of this region were Airdrie and Shotts, Coatbridge and Chryston, Cumbernauld and Kilsyth, East Kilbride, Falkirk East, Falkirk West, Hamilton, Larkhall and Stonehouse and Uddingston and Bellshill.
+The region covered all of the Falkirk council area, all of the North Lanarkshire council area and part of the South Lanarkshire council area.

 Constituency boundaries and council area

-The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-In 2005, however, Scottish Westminster (House of Commons) constituencies were mostly replaced with new constituencies.
+The constituency was created at the same time as the Scottish Parliament, for the 1999 Scottish Parliament election, and was identical to the existing Motherwell and Wishaw constituency of the House of Commons of the United Kingdom.
+Ahead of the 2005 United Kingdom general election, the boundaries of the Scottish House of Commons constituencies were altered, whilst the Scottish Parliamentary boundaries were left unchanged.
+There is now longer any link between the two sets of boundaries.

-On the 2011 boundaries, the Holyrood constituency has been one of four covering the North Lanarkshire council area, the others being Airdrie and Shotts, Coatbridge and Chryston and Cumbernauld and Kilsyth; Uddingston and Bellshill spans parts of both North and South Lanarkshire.
-All five formed part of the Central Scotland electoral region.
-From 2026 Airdrie and Shotts will be replaced by the Airdrie seat, and the other North Lanarkshire seats will undergo boundary changes.
-All five seats will form part of the new Central Scotland and Lothians West electoral region.
+Scottish Parliamentary boundaries were reviewed ahead of the 2011 Scottish Parliament election.
 The electoral wards used in the 2011 version of Motherwell and Wishaw are listed below.
 All of these wards are part of North Lanarkshire.